LukasWallrich/PhD_thesis/README.md

-!!!
-WORK IN PROGRESS !!!

-This repository contains data, code and materials for my PhD - and will soon also contain the write-up.
+This repository contains data, code and materials for my PhD - as well as the submitted version of the thesis (the viva is still pending).

 ## Structure